-After testing a few hundred pounds of pellets, in this article I share the best wood pellets for smoking and grilling you can buy today for your pellet grill or smoker.
-If you found your way here, it is because you are looking for the best.
-We will show you nine great wood pellet brands and meat paring options to up your BBQ game.
+After testing a few hundred pounds of pellets, in this article I share the best wood pellets for smoking that you can buy today for your pellet grill or smoker.
+We will show you ten great wood pellet brands and flavor paring options to up your BBQ game.

-As you will see from the images below, we went through several bags of pellets while testing several brands.
+As you will see from the images below, we went through several bags of pellets while testing.

-This article will go over different grilling pellets wood types, wood pellet flavor profiles, and meat pairings, and of course, who is making the good stuff.
-By the end of this article, you will know which wood pellet brands are putting out good products and which wood pellet flavors are suitable for smoking different meats and adding good smoke flavor.
+This article will go over blends, pellet flavor profiles, and meat pairings, and of course, who is making the good stuff.
+By the end of this article, you will know which pellet brands are putting out good products and which pellet flavors are suitable for smoking different meats and adding good smoke flavor.
 More importantly, you will understand what distinguishes each brand.

 In this article, you will learn:

-- Which foods go well with which flavors of smoking wood pellets.
+- Which foods go well with which wood flavor profile.

 - Where to find them.